 Self-service customization for speech recognition

 Video Indexer (VI) now supports industry and business specific customization for automatic speech recognition (ASR) through integration with the Microsoft Custom Speech Service!
-English and German are already supported, and more languages are on the way.
+English, German, and Spanish are already supported, and more languages are on the way.